Personalize this lesson

-Reinforcement Learning from Human Feedback (RLHF) diagrams often make reward modeling look trivial: collect preferences, train reward model, run Proximal Policy Optimization (PPO).
-In practice, the reward model is its own training project.
-If it learns the wrong shortcuts, policy optimization will happily amplify them.[1]
+RLHF (Reinforcement Learning from Human Feedback) diagrams often squash that question into a box labeled reward model, then jump to Proximal Policy Optimization (PPO).
+The box is its own training project.
+If it learns the wrong shortcuts, policy optimization will amplify them.[1]

-A scalar reward model doesn't generate text.
-It scores text.
+A reward model doesn't write the next token.
+It scores text that already exists.

 Given a prompt x and two candidate answers:

-Explicit reward models remain relevant even though Direct Preference Optimization (DPO) can skip them for offline preference optimization.[2]
+Explicit reward models still earn their keep even though Direct Preference Optimization (DPO) can skip them for offline preference optimization.[2]
+Train that scalar first, then distrust it, before you plug it into either use.

-The core supervision format is a preference pair.
+The core supervision format is a preference pair: same prompt, two different completions, one definite ranking.

 1{